HTTP-RPC/Kilo/README.md

 * `java.lang.CharSequence`: string
 * `java.util.List`: array
 * `java.util.Map`: object

+`URL` values represent untyped data.
+The binary content of the referenced resource is returned to the caller verbatim.

 Each servlet instance hosts a single HTTP-RPC service.
 The name of the service type is passed to the servlet via the "serviceClassName" initialization parameter.
 For example: